Depth-graded motivic multiple zeta values: Exceptional modular elements in depth four

-\end{thm} \begin{proof} The injectivity follows immediately from $(\ref{efat00})$.
-The proof that the linearized double shuffle relations hold is a trivial but tedious calculation, and is left to the reader.
-Some pointers: the linearized stuffle relations $(\ref{d4linstuff})$ hold for the terms in $f_1$ and $f_0$ separately.
-For the terms in $f_1$ this uses the antisymmetry and parity properties with respect to $x$ and $y$ only, for the terms in $f_0$ this uses the 3-term relation $(\ref{f03term})$.
-For the linearized shuffle relation, it is enough to show that if $g(x,y)$ is any symmetric polynomial satisfying $g(-x,y)=g(x,-y)=-g(x,y)$, then setting $g_0(x,y)=(x+y) g(x,y)$, and $g_1(x,y)=(x^2-y^2) g(x,y)$ in $(\ref{eqnefdef})$ yields a solution to $(\ref{d4linshuff})$.
-It is clear that for any $f\in \Ss$, there exists such a $g$ with $f_0=g_0$ and $f_1=g_1$. \end{proof} Identifying $\gdsh_4$ with $D_4$ via the map $\overline{\rho}$, we can view $\e$ as a map from $\Ss$ to $\gdsh_4$.
+where we use the notation $x_{ij} = x_i-x_j$.
+Both $T_5$ and $T_6$ can laboriously verified to satisfy the two shuffle equations in depth 4.
+The statement follows since the exceptional element $\e_f $ equals $ T_1+T_2+T_3+T_4 = T_5+T_6$. \end{proof} Identifying $\gdsh_4$ with $\dD_4$ via the map $\overline{\rho}$, we can view $\e$ as a map from $\Ss$ to $\gdsh_4$.
 Note that the relation $(\ref{periodrel})$ is proved for the periods of modular forms by integrating round contours very similar to those which prove the symmetry and hexagonal relations for associators.
 It would be interesting to see if the five-fold symmetry of the element $\e_f$ is related to the pentagon equation.

 \begin{example} It follows from $(\ref{cuspgf})$ that the space of period polynomials in degrees $12, 16, 18$ and $20$ is of dimension $1$.
 Choose integral generators: